zzangjinsun/DHDE_CVPR17/README.md

     - Create 'logs' and 'models' directory.

-    - Run 'DHDE_train.sh' to start training. log files will be saved in 'logs' and snapshots will be saved in 'models'.
+    - Run 'DHDE_train.sh' to start training.
+(Change TOOLS to your caffe path.) log files will be saved in 'logs' and snapshots will be saved in 'models'.

 2. Defocus estimation
     - Run 'DHDE_compile_jointWMF.m' in 'subfunctions/JointWMF'.
 (Please adjust library path adequately.)
 It will generate 'mexJointWMF.mexa64' in the same folder.